Transverse Seams: Transverse seams are often used on copper standing seam and batten seam roofs. See specific roof type for requirements.

 On flat surfaces the finished seam may be almost any height, but should be at least 1" with a ½" lock.
 Seam heights of 2" or more suffer in appearance and are not recommended.
 On curved surfaces, such as domes and barrel arches, seams may be ½" to ¾" high, in order to facilitate installation.
 Transverse seams should be avoided in areas where the curved surface results in slopes less than 3" per foot.

 7.3D.
 Single Lock Standing Seam

 This is the simplest form of a standing seam.
 The copper sheets are bent up where they meet.
 One sheet extends up 1" beyond the other.
 This longer upstand is then folded down over the other.
-This seam is not recommended in high wind areas.Download CAD File
+This seam is not recommended in high wind areas, roofing or wall cladding of any significant size, strength or water tightness.Download CAD File

 7.3E.
 Batten Seam